Uber, Lyft, Grab, or a Local Taxi: Which is the Best Option for Travel?

-Surge pricing can be super localized—literally within a few blocks—and subject to constant changes.
+Surge pricing can be hyper-localized—literally within a few blocks—and subject to constant changes.
 Some price trackers have found that the Uber surge pricing model updates every 100 seconds (or faster).
-Surge pricing also peaks during commuting hours, Friday afternoons, and whenever the bars close in your state.
+Surge pricing also peaks during commuting hours, Friday afternoons, and whenever the bars close in your city.

-If your surge pricing ever gets ridiculous—like New Years Eve pricing—you can usually beat the algorithm by waiting a few minutes to reorder your ride or walking a few blocks away from whatever is causing the surge near you.
-That’s not always ideal, but if it means the difference of $50 bucks, it’s worth walking for a few minutes (or just hailing a cab!)
+If your surge pricing ever gets ridiculous—like New Year’s Eve pricing—you can usually beat the algorithm by waiting a few minutes to reorder your ride or walking a few blocks away from whatever is causing the surge near you.
+That’s not always ideal, but if it means saving $50, it’s worth walking for a few minutes (or hailing a cab).

 People are quick to point out that taxis don’t have surge pricing—and they don’t—at least not entirely.
 However, not many people know that taxis in cities all over the world adjust their base pricing throughout the day, in a model that vaguely resembles surge pricing.

 How to Save Money on an Uber or Lyft While Traveling